LoginRadius/engineering-portal/content/user-authentication-react-application/index.md

 ---

-This guide uses LoginRadius API for authenticating React apps.
-It provides React developers with a more straightforward way to add user authentication to react apps.
+To authenticate react applications, this guide uses LoginRadius API, which gives react developers a more straightforward way to add user authentication to react applications.
 To handle a lot of authentication implementation information, LoginRadius offers a high-level API.
-Using security best practices, now you can protect your response apps while writing less code.
+Using security best practices, you can now protect your response apps while writing less code.

 This article [focuses on helping developers](/react-hooks-guide/) learn how to integrate user authentication in the React application.
 Practice the following security principles to improve authentication on React applications: